-Having had not only good memories with physical education in secondary school, I discovered a totally different use of sport & play-based activities in my work for the Swiss Academy for Development (SAD).
+Having had not only good memories with physical education in secondary school, I discovered a totally different use of sport & play-based activities in my work for the Swiss Academy for Development (SA4D).
 Being sceptical at first, I experienced the positive impact of sport & play first hand in an education project in Nepal.
 Since then, I am striving for a structured and purposeful use of sport & play, embedded in the project design and alongside other approaches that have been proven useful in development projects.

 In addition to Germany and Switzerland, I have studied and/or worked in the Netherlands, Peru, Canada and Austria.